 No matter how wonderful yoga is supposed to be, if you don’t enjoy it and feel bored to death, exercise will become a chore for you.

 It made a massive difference when I gave up following others and found an exercise routine that I enjoy doing.

 Exercise plays a massive role in personal growth.

 So it’s super important that you find the exercise you enjoy most and not get swayed by what others do.

 My favourite exercise channel on YouTube is Billy Blanks Tae Bo.

 3. Stay Open-Minded

-Instead of dismissing others’ experiences because of long-held preconception or it didn’t work for me in the past, I’ve learned to keep open-minded and try at least once.
+Instead of dismissing others’ experiences because of long-held preconceptions or because it didn’t work for me in the past, I’ve learned to keep an open mind and try it at least once.